 Many plots support different units.
-For example, you can plot the Combined Separation, which shows the difference between forward and reverse solutions in metres or feet.
-The Distance Separation, or baseline distance, can be plotted in units of kilometres, miles or metres.
+For example, you can plot the Combined Separation, which shows the difference between forward and reverse solutions in meters or feet.
+The Distance Separation, or baseline distance, can be plotted in units of kilometers, miles or meters.
 In order to change units on a plot, first select the plot from the list and then access the Y axis tab.
 This tab has a units pull down list which shows supported units for the selected plot.
 After changing units, your preference is remembered for all projects.